Troy Thompson (politician): Tertiary qualifications statement

 Following election as mayor, during the A Current Affair television interview, Thompson admitted information on his LinkedIn profile was incorrect; that he did not have bachelor degrees in science and commerce from Griffith and Curtin universities.

 Personal life

-Born in Western Australia, where his father served with the Australian Army, Thompson commenced schooling in Townsville in 1978, completing in 1988 at the Kirwan State High School.
+Born in Western Australia, where his father served with the Australian Army, Thompson commenced schooling in Townsville in 1978, completing in 1988 at Kirwan State High School.

 Thompson had been previously known as Troy Joseph Birnbrauer, after he married a German woman in 1996 and took her surname "as she was last in her [family] line".